show_page.php1 : dn12.jpg

 HISTORY: The mouse was culled during routine surveillance.
 It had a 3cm diameter, cystic, subcutaneous mass of the ventral neck and cranial chest composed of pale, friable tissue with a rich blood supply.
 The mass had a central cavity containing blood and viscous material.
 There were no other gross abnormalities.

-HISTOPATHOLOGIC DESCRIPTION: Haired skin: Expanding the subcutis, elevating the overlying dermis and epidermis, and compressing atrophic pre-existing mucinous and mixed salivary glands, is a 1.25 x 1.0cm expansile, well-demarcated, partially encapsulated, moderately cellular, multilobular, multicystic neoplasm composed of spindle cells arranged in short streams and nests forming papillomatous projections, lobules, and palisading along a moderate fibrovascular stroma.
-Neoplastic cells have indistinct cell borders, a moderate amount of finely vacuolated basophilic cytoplasm, and oval to elongate nuclei with finely clumped chromatin and 1-2 small basophilic nuclei.
-Mitoses average 1-2 per 400X high power field.
-Multifocal neoplastic lobules contain large central areas with loss of differential staining and cellular architecture (lytic necrosis).
-At one margin of the section, there is a focally extensive region of mature granulation tissue within the previously described neoplasm.
-The neoplasm is unilaterally bordered by a focally extensive region of granulation tissue admixed with granulomatous inflammation admixed with hemorrhage and hemosiderin-laden macrophages.
+HISTOPATHOLOGIC DESCRIPTION: Haired skin: Expanding the subcutis, elevating the overlying dermis and epidermis, and compressing atrophic pre-existing mucinous and mixed salivary glands, is a 1.25cm x 1.0cm expansile, well-demarcated, partially encapsulated, moderately cellular, multilobular, multicystic neoplasm composed of spindle cells arranged in short streams and bundles that form papillomatous projections, lobules on a moderate fibrovascular stroma.
+Neoplastic cells have indistinct cell borders, a moderate amount of finely vacuolated basophilic cytoplasm, and oval to elongate nuclei with finely clumped chromatin and 1-2 small basophilic nucleoli.
+Anisocytosis and anisokarysosis are moderate; mitoses average 1-2 per 400X high power field (0.237mm2).
+Multifocally, neoplastic lobules contain large central areas with loss of differential staining and cellular architecture (lytic necrosis).
+At one margin of the section, there is a focally extensive region of mature granulation tissue characterized by numerous fibroblasts, small-caliber blood vessels, and loose (immature) collagen.
+Additionally, the neoplasm is unilaterally bordered by a focally extensive region of granulation tissue which is mixed with granulomatous inflammation, hemorrhage, and hemosiderin-laden macrophages.
+Cystic spaces within the neoplasm contain necrotic debris and scant hemorrhage and fibrin.

 MORPHOLOGIC DIAGNOSES: Haired skin, mixed and mucinous salivary glands: Myoepithelioma, Balb/c mouse, rodent.